devbkhadka/nodejs-typescript/readme.md

 	  ```

 13. Now run the program
-	a.
-Open terminal and make sure your current director is root folder of this project
+    - Open terminal and make sure your current director is root folder of this project
-	b.
-Run following command to run the program.
+    - Run following command to run the program.
 Remember that we defined the start command in package.json file.
 		``` command
 		npm run start
 		```
-	c.
-You should see greeting in the command terminal
+    - You should see greeting in the command terminal

 14. Debug the program in chrome developer tools
-	a.
-Open terminal and cd to project rood directory
+    - Open terminal and cd to project rood directory
-	b.
-Run following commands, then terminal will wait for debugger to connect
+    - Run following commands, then terminal will wait for debugger to connect
 		```command
 		npm run debug
 		```
-	c.
-Open chrome browser and enter following url in address bar "chrome://inspect".
+    - Open chrome browser and enter following url in address bar "chrome://inspect".
 Then click link with text "Open dedicated DevTools for Node"
-	d.
-Chrome debugger will open with breakpoint at 1st line of index.ts
+    - Chrome debugger will open with breakpoint at 1st line of index.ts

 15. Thats all enjoy programming in nodejs with typescript